tiguchi/mailspring-updater/README.md

 ### Why An Updater Script?

 Foundry376 [does not maintain a Debian package repository](https://github.com/Foundry376/Mailspring/issues/999) for Mailspring.
-They only publish the latest version of Mailspring to Flatpak repositories.
+They only publish the latest version of Mailspring to the Snap repository.

-However, I find Flatpak's theme integration with KDE not great at the moment.
+However, I find Snap's theme integration with KDE not great at the moment.
 The mouse cursor for example is comically small on my 4K monitor.
 The app window looks out of place.
 File dialogs look different.
-If I can avoid it, I try not to install the Flatpak version of any app.
+If I can avoid it, I try not to install the Snap version of any app.